nikeshbhagalia/Steam-wishlist-api/README.md

 # Steam Wishlist API

-Retrieves Steam Wishlist of user.
+Retrieves Steam Wishlist of user by id.